bpark176/Brennan.github.io/_pages/Proofs.md

 **---

 ## My Roadmap
-🟩 Done 🟨 In progress 🟥 Not started
+<sub>🟩 Done 🟨 In progress 🟥 Not started
 ---
 - 🟩 Precalculus (
 - 🟨 Calculus 1, 2, 3